 It's funny how time flies.
 Soon, we'll be ushering in a brand-new year.
 Although we usually start on our to-dos in January, the end of the year is actually a great time to wrap things up and start new tasks.
 And there are also a number of things that have to be done by the end of the year.
-Get these things done to begin 2014 anew:
+Get these things done to begin 2015 anew.

 1. Spend Your FSA

 Make sure you've spent the money in your Flexible Spending Account, because it will expire by the end of the month.
 You may be allowed to file an extension if you haven't used up all your FSA dollars, but you need to check your company policy to see if it allows that.
 Here are some last-minute ideas to use your FSA money.